QuestCraftPlusPlus/QuestCraft/README.md

 - **[Starlight](https://modrinth.com/mod/starlight)** (Improves the lighting engine.
 Not included in 1.20.1 and later)

-**Iris -may- only work on 1.18.2 and maybe even 1.19.2; please remember that FPS will not be high, and crashing is more likely!** <br>
+**Iris -may- only work older versions of MC; please remember that FPS will not be high, and crashing is more likely!** <br>

 ## Some Recommended Settings and Tips
 1. The game's render distance is best at 4-8, but you *may* encounter lag spikes when using it, especially on higher values.
 9 and above is not recommended.